[Updated] The FSFE is looking for an executive assistant

 Your personal data will be deleted 3 months after we have made our decision.
-The closing date for applications is Thursday 2 April 2020.
-Interviews with selected candidates will take place in the beginning of April.
-The start date for the job will be May 2020 and is open-ended.
+The closing date for applications is Sunday 31 May 2020.

 Free Software is meant to serve everyone regardless of their age, ability or disability, gender identity, sex, race, religion, or sexual orientation.
 Hence, we encourage applications from all backgrounds and promise to judge all applications on merit, without reference to any of the characteristics listed.
 To promote diversity and equality in the Free Software community, we shall give preference to applicants who identify as part of a traditionally marginalised demographic in technology for applications of equal strength.